stormpath/express-stormpath/docs/product.rst

   in the previous steps.
 - For the "Google Client Secret" field, insert your Google Client Secret which you got in the previous steps.
+- For the "Google Authorized Redirect URI" field, insert your Google Redirect URL from the previous section.
+Be sure to *only enter the URI you're currently using*.
+EG: If you're running your app in development mode, set it to your local URL, if you're running your app in production mode, set it to your production URL.

 Lastly, be sure to click the "Save" button at the bottom of the page.